UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Your power reliability does not change when you switch providers; the local utility company is still responsible for fixing outages and maintaining infrastructure.

-What Is Energy Deregulation in Simple Terms?
+What Is Deregulation in the Energy Sector?

 Illustration comparing energy supply as groceries in a cart and delivery as the same utility lines.